IBM/event-automation/_connectors/kc-source-rabbitmq/index.md

 categories:
   - Messaging
 ---
-RabbitMQ source connector for copying data from RabbitMQ into Apache Kafka.
+The RabbitMQ source connector for copying data from RabbitMQ into Apache Kafka.